-The requesting practitioner is responsible for communicating screening results to the participant.
-Both the requesting practitioner and the participant will be notified by the NCSR when the results report is available.
+The requesting practitioner is responsible for communicating screening results to the patient.
+Both the requesting practitioner and the participant will be notified by the NCSR when the results are available.

 Requesting practitioners are advised to manage results communication according to usual care, including for actionable additional findings.